alexgervais/cucumber-scraper/README.md

-### This is a simple cucumber experiment in creating a website scraper BDD-style.
+### This is a simple cucumber-java experiment in creating a website scraper BDD-style.

 This experiment was run in IntellJ IDEA 12 with cucumber integration.